dippersauce/Raccoon/README.md

 ### Free theme for Ghost

-Hello, I created this theme Ghost to see how it works.
-It is available for free so you can use on your site.
-It is strictly forbidden commercial use.
-If you have any suggestions to improve the theme,  you can send me tweet to [@GodoFredoNinja](http://bit.ly/tw-GodoFredoNinja)
+Hello, I created this theme Ghost for use on my security blog.
+I've released it for free so you can use on your site.
+Raccoon was originally forked from Mapache by [@GodoFredoNinja](http://bit.ly/tw-GodoFredoNinja).

 ![](./documentation/mapache-screenshot.png)

 ## Demo
-You can see a demo in my [blog](http://bit.ly/GodoFredoNinja-blog).
+As my security blog is no longer maintained, a demo is not available.

-## Mapache Support for Web Browsers
+## Web Browser Support
-Mapache supports the following web [browsers](http://caniuse.com/#search=flexbox)
+Raccoon has a hard dependancy on FlexBox.
+FlexBox supports the following web [browsers](http://caniuse.com/#search=flexbox).

-## Featured
+## Features
 - Responsive layout
 - Blog navigation
-- Page 404 (Multiple faces emoticons)
+- Page 404 (Cutesy Emoticons)
-- Page subscribe
+- Subscribe Page
-- Pagination Infinite Scroll
+- Infinite Scroll Pagination
 - Cover images for blog, tag and author
-- links to followers in social media
+- Links to followers in social media
 - Related Articles (6 articles)
 - Video Post Format
 - Image post Format